aminzadenoori/recommendations-with-IBM/README.md

 4. [Workflow](#analysis)

 ## Motivation <a name="motivation"></a>
+In this project differnet methods of recommendation with different senarios in a real data are stuieded.
 ## Packges  <a name="libraries"></a>
 The project was implemented using Anaconda distribution of Python 3.0.
 Moreover I have used the following python libraries: